elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

         - Search for the library (with and without the lib prefix) on [packages.msys2.org](https://packages.msys2.org/search).
 Click on relevant search results and install the binary package starting with `mingw-w64-x86_64`
         - `make clean` before building
     - executable crashes
-        - clear ccache with `ccache --clear`
+        - still figuring this out

 4. For a `monero-gui` full build, use `cd build/release && make deploy` after running `make release-win64`
     - If the build fails due to DLL copy error, follow the troubleshooting instructions in step 4 and let me know what worked so that I can update this article